 The F-Pace is the car that’s meant to change that.
 It’s a car that puts the future of Jaguar estates under threat but it’s also one that, frankly, no executive car maker can be without – even one that has a separate arm dealing entirely in executive SUVs.

 There’s an argument that this is one of the reasons for Jaguar’s SUV tardiness.
 Will a Jaguar 4x4 nick sales from a Range Rover 4x4?
 It’s a possibility but, as the VW Group does with Volkswagen and Audi (and soon Skoda and Seat too), it’s a chance you take.
+And seemingly those at JLR have viewed the risk in the same vein, with Jaguar announcing the smaller E-Pace joining the range to take the fight to the BMW X1 and Audi Q3, while there is ongoing development to create an electric-powered version of the F-Pace - known as the i-Pace.

 At least you get the profit either way, rather than somebody else.
 And the F-Pace’s ethos is wilfully different, on paper and in the drives we’ve had so far, from anything else that rolls out of a Jaguar Land Rover facility.
 It’s a Jaguar, which means it’s a sporting SUV, we’re told – as much as one is possible.